-- 3. Initialize SoftLoad with a SOFTLOADRESET command.
+3. Initialize SoftLoad with a SOFTLOADRESET command.
 This command stops all tracking on the receiver to ensure sufficient memory is available for the loading process.
+An RXSTATUSEVENTA log reports a commands.
+Refer to the SOFTLOADSETUP commandin the OEM7 Commands and Logs Reference Manual for details on how to convert from S0 S-Records to SOFTLOADSETUP commands.

-An RXSTATUSEVENTA log reports a SoftLoad In Progress status. - 4.
-Open the .shex firmware file. - 5.
-Read each line of the .shex firmware file. - a.
+SoftLoad In Progress status.

+- 4. Open the \.shex firmware file. - 5.
+Read each line of the \.shex firmware file. - a.
 Send S0, S5 and S7 S-Records directly to the receiver using the SOFTLOADSREC command.
-The S-Record must be enclosed in quotation marks:
+The S-Record must be enclosed in quotation marks: SOFTLOADSREC "" Data within S0 records can also be sent to the receiver by converting them to SOFTLOADSETUP

-SOFTLOADSREC ""